PowerShell/ProjectMercury/docs/cmdlets/AIShell.md

 ### [Start-AIShell](Start-AIShell.md)

-Starts an AIShell session in a split pane window of Windows Terminal with a connected communication channel with session that started it.
+Starts an AIShell session in a split pane window of Windows Terminal and iTerm2 with a connected communication channel to the PowerShell session that started it.